revel8r/LandmarkRESTAPI/README.md

 # LandmarkRESTAPI
-The REST API for the Landmark System
-A web service to communicate information to the caller regarding nearby landmarks within proximity of the given GPS coordinates.
+The REST API for the Landmark System.
+It is a web service to communicate information to the caller regarding nearby landmarks within proximity of the given GPS coordinates.